DATE: October 8-9, 2022

 Whether you are an established writer or just getting started, this event will provide valuable resources you can use to get your work in print and online.
 Highlights include:

-- Pitch your work to agents: Meet agents who will review and offer feedback on your work (bring up to 5 pages of fiction, poetry, or nonfiction to review and discuss)
+- Pitch your work to agents/editors: Meet agents/editors who will review and offer feedback on your work (bring up to 5 pages of fiction, poetry, or nonfiction to review and discuss)

 - Learn how to increase your chances of getting published